 Personal Independence Payment (PIP) helps with some of the extra costs caused by a disability if you’re aged 16 to 64.

 PIP can help towards paying some of the extra costs disabled people face, such as paying for support around the home or using the money to pay for taxis to help you get around.

 PIP is a non-means tested, non-taxable benefit, which you can spend in a way that best meets your needs.
 You can get PIP whether you’re in work or not.
-You could get between £22 and £141.10 a week (April 2017).

 The rate you get depends on how the condition affects you, not the condition itself.
 You’ll need an assessment to work out the level of help you get.